mhart/ai-to-the-world-mcp-workshop/README.md

 ## Welcome to the AI to the World MCP Workshop!

+The Model Context Protocol (MCP) is an open standard that allows AI assistants to use external tools and access real-time information.
+By building an MCP server, you enable AI systems like Claude to extend their capabilities through your custom tools, creating more powerful AI agents.

 In this workshop, we'll be building and deploying an MCP server with useful tools.
 You can work through each step by changing branches in this repo.

 ## Prerequisites